 Doug Brook — Executive Director

-Doug has been in senior management in Silicon Valley since 2002.
+Doug has been in senior management in Silicon Valley high tech since 2002.
 He received his B.A. and M.A. in Professional Writing with a minor in Theatre Arts from Carnegie Mellon University.
 As Executive Director, he guides the strategic direction of the company and oversees all programming and operations.
 Also an active theatre artist, he directed SVS’s Shakespeare in Hollywood and The Three Musketeers, and has directed for various local companies including several award-winning productions for South Bay Musical Theatre.
 He has appeared onstage for many local companies, including as Tevye in WVLO’s Fiddler on the Roof.
 As a playwright, twenty of his plays have been staged or produced nationally, including two off-off-Broadway.
 He is a vice president of the international Alliance for Jewish Theatre, and founded and directs Theatre Chevruta in Los Gatos.

 Angie Higgins — Artistic Director email@example.com